Akhil Bharatiya Adhivakta Parishad

+Akhil Bharatiya Adhivakta Parishad (ABAP) is a society registered under the Societies Act, 1960.
+The Parishad's self proclaimed objective is to resurrect Bhartiya values and ingrain idealism in the hearts of advocates for improving efficacy and standards of the Bar and the Judiciary of India.

-The Akhil Bharatiya Adhivakta Parishad (ABAP) (English: All India Lawyers’ Council) is a national organization of lawyers in India affiliated with the Rashtriya Swayamsevak Sangh (RSS), often described as a Hindu nationalist organization.
-It is often described in the media as the "RSS’s legal front".
-The organization states that it works to promote reforms in the Indian judicial system that align with Indian cultural and philosophical traditions.
+It has been described by media outlets as affiliated with the Rashtriya Swayamsevak Sangh (RSS), a Hindu nationalist organisation.
+According to the organisation, ABAP advocates reforms in the Indian judicial system and promotes legal perspectives rooted in Indian cultural, civilisational, and philosophical traditions.

-History

-The ABAP was founded in 1992 by Dattopant Thengadi, a social activist, trade unionist, and founder of several RSS-affiliated organizations including the Swadeshi Jagaran Manch, Bharatiya Mazdoor Sangh, and Bharatiya Kisan Sangh.

-Purpose
+Overview

-The ABAP states that it aims to develop an "Indocentric Legal System" rooted in Indian traditions and philosophy, promote social justice, and safeguard human rights.
-Another stated objective is to bridge the gap between the legal system and the public, while contributing to policy discussions through research, publications, and legal memoranda.
+The Akhil Bharatiya Adhivakta Parishad (ABAP) was founded on 7 September 1992.
+According to the organisation, the ABAP seeks to develop an "Indo-centric legal system" rooted in Indian traditions and philosophical thought.
+Its stated objectives include promoting social justice, safeguarding human rights and narrowing the gap between the legal system and the general public.
+The organisation also claims to contribute to legal and policy discourse through research, publications and the submission of legal memoranda.

-However, the ABAP has faced criticism for its close association with the RSS, describing it as a "legal front" for the Hindu nationalist organization, rather than a purely professional body.
-Media reports have also noted that the group promotes litigation and research aligned with the RSS’s ideological objectives.
+The ABAP has, however, faced criticism from media outlets for its association with the RSS.
+It has been described as a legal front or legal wing of the Hindu nationalist organisation rather than an independent professional body by Caravan magazine.
+Media reports have further suggested that the organisation supports litigation initiatives and legal research aligned with the RSS's ideological objectives.

 Activities

-The ABAP operates through branches in all Indian states and union territories, connected via local, district, and state-level networks of lawyers.
-The ABAP organizes legal awareness programs, professional development seminars, and national conferences for advocates and law students across the country.
-It also advocates for the use of Indian languages in the legal system, the “Indianization” of the judiciary, transparency in judicial appointments, and reforms to make the justice system "more responsive to the needs of the down-trodden and the have-nots."
+The ABAP operates through its branches in all Indian states and union territories, connected via local, district, and state-level networks of lawyers.
+The ABAP organises legal awareness programs, professional development seminars and national conferences for advocates and law students across the country.
+It also advocates for the use of Indian languages in the legal system, the “Indianisation” of the judiciary, transparency in judicial appointments and reforms to make the justice system "more responsive to the needs of the down-trodden and the have-nots."

 Nyaya Kendra

-The Nyaya Kendras are legal aid centers established by ABAP to make justice accessible to economically and socially disadvantaged communities.
+The Nyaya Kendras are legal aid centres established by ABAP to make justice accessible to economically and socially disadvantaged communities.